-It’s a fun spot to head when looking for something a little different out of your beach vacation.
-You can drive here, but the best way to access Southport is via the ferry from Fort Fisher.
+Southport is a fun spot to head when looking for something a little different out of your beach vacation.
+You can drive here, but the ferry from Fort Fisher is the best way to access Southport.
 Check NCDOT for ferry schedules and ticket prices.

 Slurp Down Fresh Oysters

 Shuckin’ Shack is an oyster institution and one of the best restaurants in Carolina Beach.
 It’s right on the main strip, and you can’t miss it as there is usually a line of people out the door in the summer!

 Don’t think that just because you’re on vacation, you have to give up things like yoga.
 Salty Dog Yoga is right in Carolina Beach and offers daily classes at their studio.
 That’s not the best part, though!

 Almost every day, they head to the beach for beach yoga and even host some amazing workshops and retreats at the beach.
 You’ll have to check their schedule for times that work for you.